-Letting your baby make choices may lead her to be a more adventurous eater as she grows up.
-And introducing texture straight away means she’s less likely to be put off by lumps.
+Adventurous eater: Letting your baby make choices may lead her to be a more adventurous eater as she grows up and introducing texture straight away means she’s less likely to be put off by lumps.

-This method is based on your baby being the one in control, so you must let the mess happen!
+Time-consuming: This method is based on your baby being the one in control, so you must let the mess happen!
 Before your baby is nine months old, it might be challenging for her to get the food into her mouth.
-This can make mealtimes more time-consuming.

 Banana: half unpeel it to give your baby something to hold, along with easy access to the fruit.

 A piece of soft, cooked carrot: naturally sweet and full of vitamin A to strengthen your little one’s immune system.

 Steamed broccoli floret: most babies love the taste of broccoli and its stem provides a built-in ‘handle’.

 It is very important when using baby-led weaning that you don't rush things, because a more immature infant could choke on food.
 A baby who can only sit reclined may find unwanted food sliding down his throat rather than coming out of his mouth.
 Waiting until six months is recommended by the NHS in most cases.

 2) Make sure they're sat upright

 Make sure your baby is sat upright before you begin and avoid giving any potential choking hazards, like nuts or whole grapes.
 Remember that babies should never be left alone while eating.

 An easy-to-clean high chair is a real benefit when baby-led weaning, because your baby is likely to throw, spill, and generally lose most of her meals, rather than eating them!
 For the same reason, a big wipe-clean mat to place under the chair can be useful, especially if you have carpets rather than hard flooring.
 Bibs with full arms are also a good idea.